 The Lawrence makerspace is located on the first floor of the Seeley G. Mudd Library, near the videos.

 Keep updated on what is happening in the makerspace at our Makerspace website.

 How to reserve the space and equipment.

 In order to gain access to the makerspace, students must attend a safety training and a basic use tutorial session.
-See the policies page for more details on training.

 After completing a training session, reservations are required to use the 3D printers.
 See the reserving the 3D printers and electronic cutter document to learn how to make reservations using the Outlook Calendar.